migvill/rome/README.md

-`time`             | The calendar shows the current time and allows you to change it using a dropdown `timeFormat`       | Format string used to display the time on the calendar `timeInterval`     | Seconds between each option in the time dropdown `timeValidator`    | Function to validate that a given time is considered valid.
+`time`             | The calendar shows the current time and allows you to change it using a dropdown `timeFormat`       | Format string used to display the time on the calendar `timeInterval`     | Seconds between each option in the time dropdown `timeOnTop`        | Indicates whether to place the time picker at the top or bottom of the calendar `timeValidator`    | Function to validate that a given time is considered valid.
 Receives a native `Date` parameter.
 `weekdayFormat`    | Format used to display weekdays.
 Takes `min` _(Mo)_, `short` _(Mon)_, `long` _(Monday)_, or an array with seven strings of your choosing.
 `weekStart`        | Day considered the first of the week.
 Range: Sunday `0` - Saturday `6`